chuxiaaaa/AntiCheat/docs/README-en.md

   * Detects if player load and firing the ammo that doesn't even exist
   * Normal player can trigger this, as long as the shotgun has the ammo that doesn't exist

-* Boss damage rpc spoofing detection
+* Boss attack spoofing detection
 * Abnormal credits detection
 * Remote terminal detection
 * Prevention of client-side monster killing RPC to kill other players